 - The flexibility to start anywhere—whether at the top, bottom, or middle—and to start in more than one place to capture additional information provides the most efficient way to close the gap on incomplete mapping.

-Additionally, BMC Discovery for Multi-Cloud scales across the largest and most complex multi-cloud environments, including AWS and Microsoft Azure, to deliver unparalleled insight into your diverse infrastructure.
+Additionally, BMC Helix Discovery scales across the largest and most complex multi-cloud environments, including AWS and Microsoft Azure, to deliver unparalleled insight into your diverse infrastructure.
 It serves as a single source of information via agentless and API discovery, so you get truly multi-environment application dependency mapping.
 Plus, it also discovers more asset types than any other discovery and dependency mapping tool on the market—with over 4,000 asset types and counting, and new vendors and resources added every month.

 Multi-Cloud Success Starts with Effective Application Monitoring

 Application monitoring is a critical capability for every digital business; comprehensive service mapping and discovery helps organizations to reduce errors that impact customer experience, align effort with business impact, and make informed strategic decisions about the IT environment.
 But most discovery solutions fail to deliver on promises of holistic visibility, relying on a rigid, top-down approach that is difficult to work with and leaves unacceptable gaps in application maps.